greglobinski/gatsby-starter-simple-landing/README.md

 #### Text

-Edit the `md` files in the `/scr/content/` directory to change the texts on the page.
+Edit the `md` files in the `/scr/content/` directory to change text on the page.

 #### Images